mrfdev/CMI/Resources/Add-ons/essentialsx/README.md

 You can now go into the game and try out the commands.

+## How to use this 1MB-Addon .yml file?

+You can open it in your favorite editor, make changes accordingly.
+You can also in-game edit and delete commands, or even add more.

+This video shows you a bit more behind the scenes: <https://youtu.be/oWKW-CZTqB8>

 ## How to use the CMI Alias.yml file?

 You can map all `/CMI <command>` commands as `/<command>` by editing the `~/plugins/CMI/Alias.yml` file.
 Full info and instructions can be found here: <https://faq.CMI.support/commands>.
 And you can find an alternative alias file with every command enabled by default, here: <https://github.com/mrfdev/CMI/blob/master/Resources/Alternatives/Alias_true.yml>